 Many of our members who have been made redundant or gone through exceptionally difficult times have gone on to learn something new, retrain in new jobs or careers, or even make an entirely new life for themselves that they now love.

 10. Ask for support if you need it

-Losing a job or a career that you loved, or that was supporting you financially can be incredibly painful to deal with.
+Losing a job or a career that you loved, or that was supporting you financially, can be incredibly painful to deal with.
 While it’s important to take practical steps, such as planning your finances and looking for new opportunities – it’s equally important to reach out for help if you need it.
-Although social distancing rules still apply, your friends or family members will still want to support you from the other end of the phone.
-Now that lockdown restrictions have eased, it might also help to meet up with a trusted friend or family member outdoors.

 A final thought…

-When you experience something as life-changing as redundancy, you might have a lot of anxious thoughts about the future and wonder where on earth you’re supposed to turn next.
+When you experience something as life-changing as redundancy, you might feel anxious about the future and wonder where to turn next.

-The most important thing to keep in mind is that however dark your days might seem now, there will always be a better day.
-In the meantime, be kind to yourself and don’t be afraid to ask for help if you need it.
+But, try to remember that no matter how dark your days might seem now, things can change for the better – and there’s always hope on the horizon.
+In the meantime, try to be kind to yourself and remember to ask for help if you need it.